kadena-community/spirekey/KIP-00XX.md

 # Specifications

 Wallets and dApps will communicate with the end user's browser via `https`.
-All the information will be relayed via the end user.
+All the information will be relayed via the end user's browser.
 In this specification there will be the following points of interest:

 1. Login token
 2. Signers information